 Citrix's API hooks can prevent the Deep Security Agent service from starting.
-To resolve this, the ds\agent.exe must be added into XenApps exclusion list.
-Refer to this link: <http://support.citrix.com/article/CTX107825>
+To resolve this, the 'ds_agent.exe' must be added into XenApps exclusion list.
+For more information, see [How to Disable Citrix API Hooks on a Per-application Basis](#) in the Citrix documentation